briancappello/flask-unchained/docs/how-flask-unchained-works.rst

 .. code-block:: shell

-    export UNCHAINED_CONFIG="app"  # the module where the unchained config resides flask run
+    export UNCHAINED="app"  # the module where the unchained config resides flask run

 In the above example, we're essentially telling the app factory, "just use the defaults with my app bundle".
 In single-file mode, the app bundle is automatically detected, so there aren't actually any Unchained Config settings in the above file.
 To set them looks as you would expect: